kamalbhandari/AMYLOID_LLPS/README.md

 # Repository overview
 This repository contains python scripts for modeling the kinetics of amyloid aggregation.
 All simulation results are saved for reproducibilty, and final figures are consolidated into a single pdf for convenience.
 # Repository structure
-* /data/ - Contains all .npy files used to produce all plots.
+* /data/ - Contains all .npy files used to produce plots.
-* /figures/ - contains the final complied PDF with all figures.
+* /figures/ - Contains all figures in pdf.
 * /codes/ - Contains all python source codes files.
 # Python scripts
 ### simulate_kinetics.py